thriveweb/sailinginparadise/content/boatTours/2018-08-31-family-gatherings.md

   video: ''
 contentColumnTitle: Bring the family together!
 contentColumn: >-
-  Our luxury catamarans are family friendly with the wide and spacious deck area makes it ideal for everyone to get around and enjoy some fresh ocean air.
-We like to encourage our guests (big or small) to have fun and participate in hoisting the sails and manning the helm!
+  Our luxury catamarans are so family friendly.
+The wide and spacious deck areas makes them ideal for everyone to get around and enjoy some fresh ocean air.
+We like to encourage our guests (big or small) to have fun and participate in hoisting the sails and manning the helm (if they are keen)!

-  Keep your eyes peeled throughout the cruise as you very well may spot some marine and wildlife creatures on the picturesque Broadwater.
+  Keep your eyes peeled throughout the cruise as you very well may spot some of the local wildlife on the picturesque Broadwater.
 Friendly and playful dolphins, soaring sea-eagles and wallabies on the shoreline are often to be seen while underway.
 We can arrange rods and bait for you and the kids to have a go at catching a fish if you wish, simply let us know when booking.

   For daytime cruises, the whole family will enjoy a stop at Wave Break Island, where our vessel's unique beach landing capabilities come into their own!
-  With a secret ladder on the foredeck its easy to hop on and off for a swim or some serious sandcastle building!
+  With a secret ladder on the foredeck it's easy to hop on and off for a swim or some serious sandcastle building!
 There’s buckets and spades for the little ones to play and plenty of calm water for everyone to jump in for a swim or wade about in the shallows.
 We also have SUPing and inflatable toys for the